 Preservation of Existing Trees.
-The Site Plan has taken into consideration the existing substantial trees that lace the site.
-Although site scarification has cleaned up all existing structures, litter, trash and invasive plantlife, 11 non-native trees ranging from 40 to 90 feet in height remain.
-Due to size and the fact that they are rooted in rock subsoil, relocation is not feasible.
-The site regime seeks to preserve as many as possible without adversely affecting the project yield.
-Of the 11 trees, 8 are to be preserved including the largest of 60-90 feet in height (see the Site Plan and Landscape Plan).
+The Site Plan has taken into consideration the existing substantial trees that exist on site.
+Although site scarification has cleaned up all existing structures, litter, trash and invasive plantlife, 18 non-native trees ranging from up to 70 feet in height will remain (See the Site Plan and Landscape Plan).
+Due to their size and the fact they are rooted in rock subsoil, any relocation is not feasible.
+The site design seeks to preserve as many as possible without adversely affecting the project yield.
 In addition, a substantial line of trees along the south property line will be preserved.
+Mulch and a temporary drip-irrigation system has been installed at all preserved non-native trees and shrubs.